BeckmannundPartnerCONSULT/DocumentationTree/other_versions/simpleDocTree/readme_simpleDocTree.txt

 8. simple_documentation_tree_with_analysis.lua

 This script opens a tree and analysis of it can be done, especially the analysis of dublicate nodes.

+9. simple_documentation_tree_with_variables_to_be_filed.lua

+--This script contains a Lua tree with variables that can be filled by determining unknown variables.